groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-pdf.md

 **Important note!**

-GroupDocs.Editor for .NET [version 22.7](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-22-7-release-notes/) is distributed for three platforms/runtimes: .NET Framework 2.0, .NET Framework 4.6.1 and .NET Standard 2.0.
-Ability to edit PDF documents is available only for the .NET Framework 4.6.1 and higher, or .NET Standard 2.0 and higher.
+{{< alert style="info" >}}GroupDocs.Editor for .NET [version 22.7](https://docs.groupdocs.com/editor/net/groupdocs-editor-for-net-22-7-release-notes/) is distributed for three platforms/runtimes: .NET Framework 2.0, .NET Framework 4.6.1 and .NET Standard 2.0.
+Ability to edit PDF documents is available only for the .NET Framework 4.6.1 and higher, or .NET Standard 2.0 and higher.{{< /alert >}}

 ## In two words